 Initially, the station had gates on the Marunouchi side only.
 The north side was the Station’s exit and the south side the entrance.
 Prime Minister Takashi Hara was assassinated by railway switchman Konichi Nakaoka at these south gates in the evening of November 4, 1921 (Taisho 10).

-After the station was destroyed in 1945, it was quickly rebuilt.
+During the fire-bombings on May 25 and June 25, 1945 (Showa 20), the beautiful domes and the top floor were destroyed.4 After the end of the war in 1945, the station was quickly rebuilt.
 But instead of the elegant domes, simple angular roofs were built.
 There was no money to rebuild the third floor.

 On May 30, 2007 (Heisei 19) a ground-breaking ceremony was held for the restoration of the Marunouchi side of Tokyo Station.
-It will be restored to its original design, with the surrounding area becoming a broad plaza.
-The station will also be made more earthquake proof.
-The overall project cost is estimated at approximately 50 billion yen (469 million dollars) and will take until 2011.6
+It was restored to its original design, with the surrounding area becoming a broad plaza.
+The station was also made more earthquake proof.
+The overall project cost was estimated at approximately 50 billion yen (469 million dollars) and took until 2012.5